-Topographical surveys of watercourses, adjacent lands and property thresholds of residential and commercial premises were collected in Castlefinn in January and February.
-These works captured the data needed to build an up to date computer model of the Scheme Area.
-The model will simulate flow scenarios in detail to define flood extent and depth.
-Model outputs will identify properties at risk from flooding and what may be needed to protect them.
-If measures are required, the options considered will range from nature based catchment solutions that slow the flow, to localised interventions such as embankments or adapting existing defences, or a combination of these.
-All measures will be subject to a rigorous environmental assessment.
+Topographical surveys of watercourses, adjacent lands and property thresholds of residential and commercial premises were collected in Glenties in January 2021.
+These works captured the data needed to build the hydraulic computer model of the Scheme Area.
+The model simulated flow scenarios in detail to define flood extents and depths.
+Model outputs were used to identify properties at risk from flooding and informed the options for measures needed to protect them.

 Murphy Geospatial carried out survey works in Castlefinn on the following dates: